Using Chains with Coverage

 1. Insert an Area Target () object using the Select Countries and US States () method.

-2. Select United_States_of_America in the list when the Select Countries And US States dialog box opens.
+2. Select United_States_of_America in the list in the Select Countries And US States dialog box.

 3. Click Insert.